MengaPierpaolo/MagicBus/README.md

 6. To develop the WebApi, `dotnet run`
 7. To develop the Web UI, make sure the above WebApi setup is completed and that you are running it in a second instance of your editor, or that you are hosting the WebApi in a local instance of IIS.
 8. `cd ..\TDiary`
-9. `dotnet ef database update` will create the users.db for AspNet Identity.
+9. `dotnet ef database update --context UserDbContext` will create the users.db for AspNet Identity.
+10. `dotnet ef database update --context LocalizationDbContext` will create the localization.db for language localization
-10.  `dotnet run` (or run the project in your editor)
+11.  `dotnet run` (or run the project in your editor)

 ---
 ### Visual Studio